Ilya37/goalgo-moex-hackaton/README.md

 - save secrets toml file to `~/.streamlit/secrets.toml`
 - run `python -m streamlit run streamlit-langchain-app.py`

-> You can get plots in html file when runnung strategies only if you run application locally!
+> You can get plots in html file when running strategies only if you run application locally!